jann3/dejaviewer/README.md

 npm start
 ```

 You can then drag an image onto the main window to open it.
-Pressing the Escape key will return to main menu
+Pressing the Escape key will return to main menu and at the main menu pressing Escape will quit the app.

 ### Why not provide an executable (.exe) or simple installer?
 As this is a personal project I felt it wasn't necessary.
 However, I may add an installer in the near future as other people may find this useful.